SeanWallach/SYSC-4806/README.md

 Heroku:
 https://sysc-4806-aas.herokuapp.com/

+## Milestone 2 Tasks:

+   Create basic functionalities of the Amazin bookstore, to allow user to get a feel for the system.

+Andrew Dybka

+    Responsible for

+Andrew Foster

+    Responsible for

+Everett Soldaat

+    Responsible for

+Sean Wallach

+    Responsible for

 ## Milestone 1 Task:

    Create basic functionalities of the Amazin bookstore, to allow user to get a feel for the system.